tsemh/Calculadora-IMC/README.md

 # Calculator of the body mass index
-Aplication made to exercise that was learned.
+Application made to exercise that was learned.
 This is simple and have how objective calculate the body mass index of the one person.

 ## Languages:
 - HTML5